 Scholarly, Popular or Trade

-Periodicals are a category of publication that include scholarly, popular or trade.
-Periodicals are published on a regular basis (or period) for example, daily, weekly, monthly, quarterly.
-Your professor may ask you to use only scholarly (or academic) sources so it's important to know the key qualities of each type.
+In an online environment, determining whether an article is scholarly, popular, or trade can be challenging.
+Articles are defined as scholarly, popular, or trade based on their parent publication - i.e., the periodical (e.g., magazine, newspaper, or journal) in which the article is published.
+Unlike books, periodicals are published on a regular basis (or period), such as daily, weekly, monthly, or quarterly.
+Your professor may ask you to use only scholarly (or academic) articles, so it's important to know the key qualities of each type.

 Consider: